MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-home-preview.md

 ms.technology: windows-devices
 ---

-# WinDbg Preview - Scripting
+# WinDbg Preview - Home Menu

-This section describes how to how to use scripting.
+This section describes how to use the home menu.

 *Additional content pending*